0. Answer the residence question before everything else

 What should families prepare before contacting care providers in Japan?

-Prepare a short summary of the person's health condition, daily support needs, medication, location, language needs, family contacts, and expected timeline.
+A short summary of the person's health condition, daily support needs, medication, location, language needs, family contacts, and expected timeline, with the key page translated into Japanese.

 How Japan Care Concierge can help